jordanlevy001/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Project Overview
-The goal of this project was to compare/contrast the performance of various data modeling techniques to evaluate credit card risk.
+The goal of this project was to compare the performance of various data modeling techniques to evaluate credit card risk.
 Credit risk is an inherently unbalanced classification issue; good loans significantly outnumber risky loans.
 For this project I used the credit card credit dataset from LendingClub, a peer-to-peer lending services company.
 I oversampled the data using the random oversampling and SMOTE algorithms.
 And I undersampled the data using the ClusterCentroids algorithm.
 Then, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Then, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
 The two libraries used in this project were imbalanced-learn and scikit-learn.

 #### Oversampling Methods